Applying to UK Universities in the US

 In the UK, the Universities and Colleges Admissions Service (UCAS) is responsible for dealing with all higher education course applications.

 This is done by providing students with a general online application form through a system called Apply, which they will then submit to your chosen institutions on your behalf.

-Find out more information in our Filling Out The UCAS Application guide for International Students.
+Find out more information in our application guide for International Students.

 Once you have made these choices, it’s important to check the website or prospectus for each university to see whether you meet their minimum entry requirements.

 As you are applying from the U.S., universities in the UK will usually recognise and accept the High School Diploma, SAT and AP tests.

 If the exact entry requirements for USA students are not completely clear on the university’s website, contact their admissions department directly by phone or email, and they will clarify this for you.

 You will also need a visa to study in the UK (normally a Tier 4 student visa), since your degree course will last longer than 6 months.

 This means universities and colleges will need to see that you have the required qualifications for entry on to the course before you can proceed with your visa application.